 When you create a website, you want to be sure that visitors will have no problem finding what they are looking for.
 Particularly today, when most of us surf the web from our phones, we’re constantly scrolling through long sites and Facebook newsfeeds, giving our thumbs their daily workout as we look for specific information.

-Anchor links help your site visitors quickly find answers to their questions, without needing to scroll endlessly or search for the relevant page in your main menu.
+Anchor links help improve website navigation.
+They help users find answers to their questions, without needing to scroll endlessly or search for the relevant page in your main menu.
 A single click on an anchor will take them exactly where they want to go: back to top, down to the bottom or straight to your FAQ page.
 Learn more about anchor links and how you add them on your site.
 Your visitors – and their thumbs – will thank you!

 Anchors are invisible position markers that you can place anywhere on your site.
 You can use them to send your visitors to a section about one of the services you offer or to the answer of a popular FAQ.